vukics/cppqed/doc/tutorial.rst

 In the above, the necessary parameters must be previously defined somewhere.
 Parameters can of course come from several sources, but the alternative I usually find most useful is to have sensible defaults for all parameters, and to be able to override each of them separately in the command line when I actually execute the program with a given set of parameters.
 This allows for a very fine-grained control over what is to be accepted as default and what is to be overridden, and the command line never gets crowded by those parameters for which the default is fine.

 This possibility is indeed supported by the framework, cf. :ref:`cpputils_Parameters`.
-Consider the following program:
+Consider the following program [#]_:

 .. literalinclude:: examples/tutorialMode.cc
   :language: c++